If you’re a romantic, then consider visiting Rovinj. ❤️

 What we enjoyed about Rovinj –

-There are places you simply need to see in your lifetime, and for us Rovinj is one of those places.
+There are places you simply need to see in your lifetime, and for us, Rovinj is one of those places.
 The only way to really understand it is to experience it.
-The old town brought back a bit of nostalgia, of our trip to Italy a few years ago now.
+The old town brought back a bit of nostalgia, for our trip to Italy a few years ago.
 It’s absolutely romantic and it gives you an immediate sense of dolce vita!

 It’s full of narrow cobbled streets, Venetian-style houses, interesting courtyards, art galleries, cozy restaurants, cafés and fiery sunsets.
 What’s not to like?

 Still manageable to move around.
-There was not a million tourists !
+There were not a million tourists!

 What we didn’t find here –